Before I can answer those great questions, we need to discuss the state of publishing and the democratization of book distribution.

 Vanity Press has overhead and a driving need for profit.
 As a result, they’ll take just about any author, whether the writing is good or not.
 Brand association is often a black mark.
 One or two bad books spoils the brand association.
 They charge thousands of dollars and demand you buy cartons of books.
 This is NOT a good option for authors with a quality, well-written book.

 Finally, we get to micro-publishing.

-Should your book catch fire, and a bookseller wants to carry it, they can easily do so by looking up the ISBN and contacting the micro-publisher.
+Should your book catch fire, and a bookseller wants to carry it, they can easily do so by looking up the ISBN and contacting us.
 The micro-publishing emphasis is not to amass as many paying authors as possible; it’s to cultivate a community of authors, each of whom draw people to their author page under the publisher banner, where they find other books as well.
 Turnaround to launch is as little as a month, depending on the services required.

-Prevail Press is author-focused, and we encourage you to write what matters to you.
+Prevail Press is author-focused and we encourage you to write what matters to you.
 Hop genres and audiences all you want.
 Authors retain copyright and may remove their books from Prevail Press at any time.
 We also reserve the right to end a relationship; however, any design, edits, or books belong to the author as long as payment (if required) is received.

-As a Prevail Press author, you will have access to reasonably priced designers and editors, if required.
+As a Prevail Press author, you will have access to reasonably-priced designers and editors, if required.
 We will handle the backend publishing stuff most authors don’t even know about, including getting your book on Amazon.
 You will have an author’s page on www.prevailpress.com/authorsnamehere which includes a book listing and link to Amazon, and a platform for videos and book trailers.
 You will be coached on publicizing strategy.

 If this sounds good to you, click below for submission guidelines.